subramaniashiva/photo-sticker-app/readme.md

  - Uses three JS files
 	 - **photo-app.js** - This file acts as a model.
 Photos, stickers in library and their positions on photo are set here.
 This file acts a data store with getter and setters and it is testable.
 	 - **dom-helper.js** - Since I have not used jQuery, this file will contain some useful DOM operations that will be used by the application.
-	 - **interactions.js** - This file acts a View.
-All the user interaction, adding, updating DOM are handled in this file.
+	 - **interactions.js** - This file acts a Controller.
+All the user interactions, adding, updating DOM based on logic are handled in this file.

 Future Improvements
 -------------